Back to Blog

 The kitchen is where the replacement cycle hits hardest.
 Nonstick coatings flake.
 Cheap knife edges roll.
 Plastic appliances crack.
 Most people replace kitchen gear every 2-5 years without questioning it — and spend far more over a decade than they would on one set of durable equipment.

-We scored hundreds of products on our Durability Index, and the kitchen category produced some of the highest ratings in our entire database.
-These are the top 10 — ranked by overall durability score, backed by real community data, and built to be the last version you buy.
+We scored over 150 products on our Durability Index, and the kitchen category produced some of the highest ratings in our entire database.
+These are the top 5 with live product pages — ranked by overall durability score, backed by real community data, and built to be the last version you buy.

 Category: Kitchen shears | Warranty: Lifetime (10/10) | Materials: 9/10 | Community Sentiment: 9.6/10